oliversb/Commercial-Marketplace-SaaS-Manual-On-Boarding/README.md

       - [Review and Publish](#review-and-publish)
   - [Signing Up for Your Offer](#signing-up-for-your-offer)

 Let's first start with mentioning how to integrate a SaaS solution with Azure Marketplace.

-## Integrating a software as a service with commercial marketplace
+# Integrating a software as a service solution with commercial marketplace

 Many different types of solution offers are available on Microsoft commercial marketplace for the customers to subscribe.
 Those different types include options such as